rstefan1/bimodal-multicast/README.md

     messages := p.GetMessages()
 ```

-* Add a new peer in peers buffer
+* Add a new peer in peers buffer.

 ```golang
     err := p.AddPeer("localhost", "18999")